Senexis/RedM-Native-Satchel/README.md

     catalog = "CONSUMABLE_BIG_GAME_MEAT_COOKED",

     -- Optional.
-Sets the display label for the item -- Todo: Remove joaat requirement (as string is possible) name = joaat("POSTER_PL_ARTHUR_NAME"),
+Sets the display label for the item -- TODO: Remove joaat requirement (as string is possible) name = joaat("POSTER_PL_ARTHUR_NAME"),

     -- Optional.
-Sets the description label for the item -- Todo: Remove joaat requirement (as string is possible) description = 0xC51209D8,
+Sets the description label for the item -- TODO: Remove joaat requirement (as string is possible) description = 0xC51209D8,

     -- Optional.
 Whether to mark the item as special, which gives the texture a yellow hue